• Skip to primary navigation

 • Mix egg yolk with 2 teaspoons water; brush on tops of dough balls.
 Let rise 30-60 minutes until slightly puffy and about 40% larger.

 • Stir glaze ingredients to make a thick, smooth frosting like consistency.
 Scoop into a zip-top plastic sandwich bag and snip one corner.
 Squeeze in a cross over cooled rolls.
+A little extra frosting is nice for spreading on the rolls!
+Rolls keep several days especially if made with the Tangzhong, and are best lightly reheated, even with the frosting crosses.

 Notes